jasonknoll/guitar-tabs/README.md

 # Ascii Guitar Tabs
-Repository to find scale and song tabs, completely free and open source.
+Repository to find scale and song tabs, completely free and open source. <br>
 *Remember: tabs are not perfect.
 When in doubt, trust your ear.*

 ## What can I find here?